Chervonets: Golden Chervonets

-Metal chervonets were mainly used by the Soviet government for foreign trade operations, but some of the coins also had circulation within Russia.
+Metal chervonets were mainly used by the Soviet government for foreign-trade operations, but some of the coins also had circulation within Russia.
 Coins were usually issued in Moscow and from there spread throughout the country.
-With the beginning of the issue of metal gold chervonets for calculations with foreign countries, this incident is connected: Western countries have resolutely refused to accept these coins, since they depicted Soviet symbols.
-The exit was found instantly – the Soviet Mint began issuing a gold chervonts sample of Nicholas II, unconditionally accepted abroad.
-Thus, the Soviet government bought the necessary goods abroad for coins depicting the deposed tsar.
+With the beginning of the issue of metal gold chervonets for trade with foreign countries a problem arose: Western countries resolutely refused to accept these coins, since they depicted Soviet symbols.
+The solution was found instantly – the Soviet Mint began issuing a gold chervonts sample of Nicholas II, which received unconditional acceptance abroad.
+Thus, the Soviet government bought necessary goods abroad with coins depicting the deposed tsar.

-In 1924, after the formation of the USSR, it was decided to issue a new type of coins, on which the coat of arms of the RSFSR was replaced by the USSR coat of arms, but only test specimens were issued, they were dated 1925 and had exceptional rarity.
-The refusal of the metal chervonets was explained by the fact that the financial system of the country was sufficiently strong enough to give up free circulation of gold.
+In 1924, after the formation of the USSR, it was decided to issue a new type of coins, with the coat of arms of the RSFSR replaced by the USSR coat of arms, but only test specimens were issued, they were dated 1925 and had exceptional rarity.
+The non-use of the metal chervonets was explained by the fact that the financial system of the country was sufficiently strong enough to give up free circulation of gold.
 In addition, abroad, seeing the strengthening of the chervonets, traders refused to calculate in a gold coin in favor of gold bars or foreign currency.

 After the NEP

 The collapse of NEP and the beginning of industrialization made the metal chervonets unnecessary for the economic system of the USSR.
 The course of the chervonets fell to 5.4 rubles per dollar and subsequently ceased to be quoted abroad.
 In order to unify the financial system, the ruble was tied to a paper chervontsy.
 Already in 1925, one chervonets was equal to 10 rubles.
-Subsequently, the import and export of gold chervonets from the USSR was banned.
+Subsequently, the import and export of gold chervontsy from the USSR was banned.